Neuroevolution in Games: State of the Art and Open Challenges: Neural Network Types

 In \emph{recurrent networks}, the network can form loops and cycles, which allows information to also be propagated from later layers back to earlier layers.
 Because of these directed cycles the network can create and maintain an internal state that allows it to exhibit dynamic temporal properties and keep a memory of past events when applied to control problems.
-Simply put, recurrent networks can have memory, whereas feedforward networks live in an eternal present.
+Simply put, recurrent networks can have memory, whereas static feedforward networks live in an eternal present.
 Being able to base your actions on the past as well as the present has obvious benefits for game-playing.
 In particular, the issue of sensory aliasing arises when the agent has imperfect information (true for any game in which not all of the game world is on screen at the same time), so that different states which are very different look the same to the agent~\cite{ziemke1999remembering}.
+Domains with this property are also called \emph{non-Markovian} tasks, meaning that the state of the environment is not fully observable by the agent \citep{sondik1978optimal}.
 Recurrent and non-recurrent networks have been shown to perform very similarly in domains such as platform game playing \cite{togelius2009super}, while recurrent networks have been shown to consistently outperform feedforward on a car racing task~\cite{van2009robust}.